 In recognition of Volunteers’ Week, the ASA will also be sending a special edition of the volunteering newsletter Making a Difference all about you, the volunteers.

 There are a number of resources available to help clubs support volunteers including our volunteer support guide, your Guide to the World Wide Web from the ASA, a ‘Thank You’ certificate template, a press release template and the ASA Guide to Recruiting Volunteers.

 - For more information and Volunteers' Week resources, head to the official Volunteers’ Week website

 Interested in volunteering?

 If you have been thinking about volunteering at your local club then simply fill out our expression of interest form by clicking the Volunteer Now! button.
-There is a chance to make new friends and learn new skills by becoming a volunteer and it doesn't matter what age you are.
+There is a chance to make new friends and learn new skills by becoming a volunteer and it doesn't matter what age or how experienced you are.